-The biggest Greek debt-holders now are Eurozone governments (62 percent), the International Monetary Fund (10 percent), and the European Central Bank (8 percent).
-Of the 62 percent held by governments, Germany has the largest total exposure, France is second, and Italy is third.
+The most prominent Greek debt-holders now are Eurozone governments (62 percent), the International Monetary Fund (10 percent), and the European Central Bank (8 percent).
+Of the 62 percent held by governments, Germany has the most extensive total exposure, France is second, and Italy is third.
 (However, Germany’s exposure is only 2.3% of its overall GDP.)

 So you have to ask yourself, “Why does a country that, according to the IMF, is only the 44th largest economy in the world with a population about the same as Ohio—11 million people—still dominate the financial news?”
 It is because the Greek story is really about the survival of the euro.

 British economist Charles Goodhart, an emeritus professor at the London School of Economics and former advisor to the Bank of England, said in 2004, “The defining moment for the Eurozone will arrive when a country is required by the treaty to take a deflationary fiscal action at a time when its economy is suffering worse stagnation.”

 That moment has arrived.
 Before the euro, a country in the financial condition in which Greece put itself would have risked inflation by printing money, hoping a cheaper currency would allow that nation to export its way out of its problems.

 Because Greece no longer controls its money, its only way to get competitive is through massive unemployment and pushing down wages, with the hope that lower wages will increase exports.
 Twenty-five percent unemployment, however, is incompatible with democracy—as unemployed and underemployed voters demand jobs from their elected politicians.